-Figuring out how to hire an employee with just the right mix of skills and abilities can sometimes feel like a daunting and high-stakes task.
-Bring aboard the wrong person and you (and your employer) will waste valuable time and money.
+Figuring out how to hire an employee with just the right mix of skills and knowledge can sometimes feel like a daunting and high-stakes task.
+Bring aboard the wrong person and you (and your employer) waste valuable time and money.
 Given the costs of making a bad hire, your team is counting on you to find a great fit.

-Follow these six tips to attract and hire employees who will bring maximum value to your creative agency or in-house department.
+Follow these six tips to attract and hire employees who bring maximum value to your creative agency or in-house department.

-1. Write an accurate job description
+1. Juice up the job description

-While you don’t want your job posting to be excessively long or so specific that it deters qualified candidates from applying, you do want to include enough information to attract job seekers who are well suited for the position.
+While you don’t want your job posting to be excessively long or so specific that it deters qualified candidates from applying, you do want to include enough information to attract job seekers who are well-suited for the position.

 If you’re filling a vacated role, take the opportunity to evaluate whether you want to make changes to the position.
 Chances are you’ll want to add or shift some responsibilities.